pmukanova/HPImap/README.md

 1. __Data used:__ Data will be extracted from census.gov using census API.

 ### Specifications
- As a result of the migration of wealthier residents and more upscale businesses into less-affluent urban areas, the fundamental complexion of the neighborhood is transformed: demographics shift, the physical of the area characteristics evolve, and most notably, housing prices rise (Maciag, 2015).
+> As a result of the migration of wealthier residents and more upscale businesses into less-affluent urban areas, the fundamental complexion of the neighborhood is transformed: demographics shift, the physical of the area characteristics evolve, and most notably, housing prices rise (Maciag, 2015).

 ## Step3: Data Collection
 The American Community Survey (ACS) is an ongoing survey that provides data every year which is ACS 1-year estimate.
 The 5-year estimates from the ACS are "period" estimates that represent data collected over a period of time.
 The primary advantage of using multiyear estimates is the increased statistical reliability of the data for less populated areas and small population subgroups.

-Example Call: api.census.gov/data/2019/acs/acs5/profile?get=group(DP02)&for=us:1&key=YOUR_KEY_GOES_HERE
+* Example Call for 5 year estimate: api.census.gov/data/2019/acs/acs**5**/profile?get=group(DP02)&for=us:1&key=YOUR_KEY_GOES_HERE
+* Example Call for 1 year estimate: api.census.gov/data/2019/acs/acs**1**/profile?get=group(DP02)&for=us:1&key=YOUR_KEY_GOES_HERE

 ## Step4: Data Exploration
 Data Profiles contain broad social, economic, housing, and demographic information.
 The data are presented as population counts and percentages.
 There are over 1,000 variables in this dataset for each profile.